 MTP/MPO cable assemblies deliver exceptional value for a vast range of network applications, and they have become a reliable alternative to speed deployment and installation in data center.
 The optimum solution for upgrade your network is to use high quality MTP/MPO cable assemblies.
 FS.COM provides comprehensive MTP/MPO cabling solutions, including MTP/MPO trunk cable, MTP/MPO harness cable, MTP/MPO cassette & enclosure and MTP/MPO-LC breakout panels.
 Each of our MTP/MPO cable assemblies are tested with best-in-class performance.

 Speed is paramount to a data center, therefore data center are always on the road to higher density data rates.
-MTP/MPO cable assembly appears to be the best option to improve speed, agility and performance of the system.
+MTP/MPO fiber optic cable assembly appears to be the best option to improve speed, agility and performance of the system.
 Considering the time saving, space efficiency and flexibility, it is worthwhile to make MTP/MPO cabling a part of your data center.

 Copyright © 2002-2018.
 All Rights Reserved.